Optimal selling time with evolving private information

 \Section{Discussion}

 We have studied the problem of when to sell an indivisible object to the set of Markovian buyers.
 We have formulated the seller's problem as a dynamic mechanism design problem.
-We have provided the procedure for finding the optimal solution and shown how to check incentive compatibility.
-We have also examined sufficient conditions for the optimality of myopic stopping rule and ex-post individual rationality.
-In addition, we have presented some comparative static results regarding the seller's revenue and the selling time.
+We have provided a procedure for finding the optimal solution and shown how to check incentive compatibility.
+We have also discussed the threshold rule from the perspective of optimal stopping.

 It is straightforward to extend the analysis to the case of many buyers.
 Let $I = \{1, \ldots, n\}$ be the set of buyers and let $\th_{i,t} \in \Th_i = [\underline \th_i, \overline \th_i]$ be player $i$'s type in period $t$.
 As usual, let $\th_t = (\th_{1,t}, \ldots, \th_{n,t})$ denote the type profile in period $t$ and let $\th^t = (\th_1, \ldots, \th_t)$ and $a^t = (a_1, \ldots, a_t)$.
 Let $F_{i,t}$ be the distribution of $\th_{i,t}$ and assume that the transition kernel is independent across buyers so that